 We have five pillars that make up "The Whānau way" .
-These were Matt's values focused on young people and the wider community.
+They represent Matt's values, focusing on young people and their place in the wider community.

 As well as his influential involvement in the rugby community, Matt was a popular and respected personality in Sussex gym circles.
 He brought the same uncompromising drive and inspiration, never happy unless he was busy organising, mentoring and bringing the best out of all those around him.
 In short, Matt encouraged others to push themselves to new goals, in the same way that he refused to settle for second best himself, as witnessed by some pretty serious achievements in weightlifting competition.

 Matt’s colleagues and friends at South Coast Gym, led by Neil Donohue (pictured with Matt), responded to the sadness and shock of their loss by pulling together supportively.
 Their annual event, Lancing’s Strongest, became a fundraiser last year, providing gym equipment dedicated to Matt’s memory.
 This year they went one further by raising a magnificent £1700 for the Foundation, alongside another worthy cause, Veterans’ Lifeline.

 This magnificent firepit, conceived and created by Valerie Kruse, and kindly donated by Fred Wilson, was presented to EGRFC as a lasting memorial to Matt.
 To all the wonderful folk at South Coast Gym we extend heartfelt appreciation for their support and generosity.